✓ Copied!

 Model Swapping at Scale

-When an AI system abstracts its model layer, swapping BERT for GPT-4 — or GPT-4 for a fine-tuned Mistral — requires zero changes to application code.
-The abstract interface stays constant; the implementation evolves.
-This is how hyperscalers ship model upgrades without downtime or rewrites.
+When an AI system abstracts its model layer, swapping BERT for GPT-4 requires zero changes to application code.

 🛡️